emcoglab/ldm-query/README.md

 Installation
 ------------

-LDMQ requires Python 3.6+ and the following modules:
+LDM-Query requires Python 3.6+ and the following modules:

 -   `numpy`
 -   `scipy`